uranija/MyTVApp/README.md

 During these times and due to pandemic many people are staying at home and watching TV shows, so this app would be useful for someone who watches many TV shows or likes binging TV shows.
 There are many TV shows now, and to decide what to watch consumes time and energy, so the app saves users time by showing most popular TV shows now or what is on the air right now.

+## Features

+●	App retrieves information from the TMDb about currently running and most popular TV shows
+●	 User can save information to a local database about currently running and most popular TV shows ●	App shows information about currently most popular TV shows ●	App shows information what TV shows are currently on the air ●	App shows a detail page of specific TV show and suggests some similar TV shows to watch.